 If you select the Skin Tones preset, you can then activate the Detect Faces option at the top of the dialog box.
 By adjusting the Fuzziness slider, you can use this dialog box to make reasonably good selections of people's skin.
-As you can see in this example, however, no automatic option is a perfect substitute when subjective decision-making is required.
-The tones in the rolling pin's reflection are very close to the color of skin, so they are included in the selection.
+As you can see in this example, however, no automatic option is a perfect substitute when subjective decisionmaking is required.
+The tones in several of the models' shirts are very close to the color of skin, so some of those areas are included in the selection.
 This automatic selection method is still a good starting point, though, for making the complex selection of only a person's (or people's) skin.